geekswagg/univention-corporate-server/management/univention-directory-manager-modules/README-guardian.md

 ##### guardianRoles
 GuardianRoles is the property on which roles are saved that directly apply to an object.
 Available in LDAP on every univentionObject.
-Available in UDM as a porperty on each computer and user module This property does not include roles that were inherited by group membership.
+Available in UDM as a porperty on each computer and user module.
+This property does not include roles that were inherited by group membership.

 ##### guardianMemberRoles